seba-16/Hangman-Game-App/README.md

-The Game((Hangman-Game-App) not yet completed.
+The Game((Hangman-Game-App) is not yet completed.
 I am still working on it.
-The game will provide user to choose a word, where the user will get 6 attempts to win the game and admin can also add a new word.
+The game will provide users to choose a word whose lenth will be given by dashes, where the user will get 6 attempts to win the game and admin can also add a new word.